Muammar Gaddafi: Conflict with the US and its allies: 1981–1986

-After the US accused Libya of orchestrating the 1986 Berlin discotheque bombing, in which two American soldiers died, Reagan decided to retaliate militarily.
-The CIA was critical of the move, believing that Syria was a greater threat and that an attack would strengthen Gaddafi's reputation; however Libya was recognized as a "soft target".
-Reagan was supported by the UK but opposed by other European allies, who argued that it would contravene international law.
-In Operation El Dorado Canyon, orchestrated on 15 April 1986, US military planes launched a series of air-strikes on Libya, bombing military installations in various parts of the country, killing around 100 Libyans, including several civilians.
-One of the targets had been Gaddafi's home.
-Himself unharmed, two of Gaddafi's sons were injured, and he claimed that his four-year-old adopted daughter Hanna was killed, although her existence has since been questioned.
-In the immediate aftermath, Gaddafi retreated to the desert to meditate.
+After the US accused Libya of orchestrating the 1986 Berlin discotheque bombing, in which two US soldiers died, Reagan decided to retaliate.
+The CIA was critical of the move, believing Syria was a greater threat and that an attack would strengthen Gaddafi's reputation; however, Libya was recognized as a "soft target".
+Reagan was supported by the UK, but opposed by other European allies, who argued it contravened international law.
+In Operation El Dorado Canyon, orchestrated on 15 April 1986, US military planes launched air-strikes, bombing military installations, killing around 100 Libyans, including civilians.
+One target had been Gaddafi's home.
+Himself unharmed, two of Gaddafi's sons were injured, and he claimed his adopted daughter Hanna was killed, although her existence has since been questioned.
+Gaddafi retreated to the desert to meditate.
 There were sporadic clashes between Gaddafists and army officers who wanted to overthrow the government.
 Although the US was condemned internationally, Reagan received a popularity boost at home.
-Publicly lambasting US imperialism, Gaddafi's reputation as an anti-imperialist was strengthened both domestically and across the Arab world, and, in June 1986, he ordered the names of the month to be changed in Libya.
+Publicly lambasting US imperialism, Gaddafi's reputation as an anti-imperialist was strengthened domestically and across the Arab world, and, in June 1986, he ordered the names of the months to be changed in Libya.